zdchu/CoNAL/README.md

 * PyTorch 1.2.0

 ## Datasets
 Download the real-world dataset [LabelMe](http://fprodrigues.com//deep_LabelMe.tar.gz) and [Music](http://fprodrigues.com//mturk-datasets.tar.gz).
-Please use the pretrained features in the *prepared* folder.
+Please use the pretrained features in the *prepared* folder and put them into the *data* folder.

 ## Usage
 Run the model with default settings